 The Tipping Foundation prides itself on providing quality care.
 We aim to meet and exceed your expectations of us as your service provider.
 We take our responsibilities very seriously and regularly conduct self audits as well as participating in independent audits to assess our service standards.
 We operate on a continuous improvement model incorporating best practice and evidence-based approaches.

-We have a team dedicated to quality, compliance and customer service called Client Outcomes and Service Improvement (COSI).
-Our Client Outcomes and Service Improvement team constantly review and assess our programs and services to see what’s working well and where we can improve.
+We have a team of Practice Leaders dedicated to quality, compliance and customer service.
+Our Practice Leaders constantly review and assess our programs and services to see what’s working well and where we can improve.
 Achievement of ISO 9001 Quality Management System to the Victorian Department’s Human Services Standards demonstrates our commitment to quality of care and service.

 We have been at the forefront of promoting zero tolerance to abuse.
 The Tipping Foundation’s stance against abuse was awarded a Disability Sector Award for Excellence in Advocacy and Rights Promotion.